 Important: RARE AmeriCorps Program member placements for year 2019-2020 are contingent on availability of program funding from AmeriCorps.

-Below is the anticipated schedule for placement of 2019-2020 RARE AmeriCorps members.
+Below is the anticipated application, selection and placement schedule for placement of 2019-2020 RARE AmeriCorps members.
 Please note that the members will begin their service in September.

 - April 26: Member Applications due